Requirements and Mistakes: HIPAA De-Identification

 • public presentations

-These are the settings where teams often move quickly and assume the data is harmless because it is not obviously labeled with patient names.
-That assumption is exactly what creates preventable downstream exposure with vendors, contractors, and internal teams.
+These are the settings where teams often move quick.
+They assume the data is harmless because it is not labeled with patient names.
+That assumption is what creates downstream exposure with vendors, contractors, and internal teams.

 A Practical De-Identification Review Checklist